 Know that iron and steel are magnetic.
-Know how to induce magnetism in a pin.
+Know how to induce

-- more useful parts at an oil refinery. - Know that in an oil refinery crude oil is separated into fractions based on the boiling point of the hydrocarbon. - 4.
+- 3. Know that in an oil refinery crude oil is separated into fractions based on the boiling point of the hydrocarbon. - 4.
 Know that petroleum gases, petrol, kerosene and diesel are all hydrocarbons that come from crude oil. - 5.
-Know the uses of these fuels: petroleum gases, such as propane, in portable gas cylinders; petrol in cars; kerosene in airplanes; diesel in lorries, buses, trains and cars. - Know that burning fuels produces energy for heating, transport and making electricity in power stations.
+Know the uses of these fuels: petroleum gases, such as propane, in portable gas cylinders; petrol in cars; kerosene in airplanes; diesel in lorries, buses, trains and cars. - 6.
+Know that burning fuels produces energy for heating, transport and making electricity in power stations.